iNtEgraIR2021/htmlimagedirpreview/README.md

 ## TODO

-**Note:** These todos will only be realized if considerable need is detected.
+**Note:** These todo-items will only be realized if considerable need is detected.

 - recognition of already handled files (symlinks)
 - use flask instead of a local html-file